-Now that we've covered what Zoosk is and how it works, as well as how much Zoosk costs, it's time to review the service.
+Now that we've covered the basics of how Zoosk works, as well as how much it can cost, it's time to review the service.
 Will it be your go-to website for finding love, or will it just leave you heartbroken?
 Here are some things that we think are good and not-so-good about Zoosk.

 Free to start -- It's free to sign up for a Zoosk account, so you can take a tour of the website and see if you like it before you choose to sign up for a subscription and get invested in it.

 Different ways to match -- Zoosk gives you different options when it comes to how you want to find your matches.
 You can search for people in your area based on different criteria, or you can take a chance on the "Carousel" function and see how many "likes" you get from a series of matches.
 Or, if you want something more precise, try the "SmartPick" function, which pairs you with people based both on your criteria and your dating habits.

 Learn as you go -- When you create your Zoosk account, you're just asked a few questions about yourself.
 You don't have to go through a big questionnaire of what you're into or what your ideal match likes, so you can start searching for love almost right away!
 Zoosk will learn about whom you like, as well as who likes you, as you use the service anyway.

 You have to do the legwork -- Unlike some other dating websites, Zoosk doesn't give you a large questionnaire when you first create your account.
 While this can be seen as a positive, it also means that you're going to have to use Zoosk a lot -- including filling out your profile yourself and a lot of trial and error with people whom you "like" and who "like" you back -- for it to get a good idea of whom you are likely to match with.